KaliszLaunchSchool/Launch_School_RB101/explaining_code.md

 Topics of interest:
 - local variable scope, especially how local variables interact with method invocations with blocks and method definitions
   - This creates a local scope for this method.
 Variables initialized in an inner scope are not available in an outer scope, so we can/not access `var name`
+  - This demonstrates local variable scoping rules in Ruby; specifically the fact that a local variable initialized outside of a block is accessible inside the block.
   - This creates a new local scope for this method, defines a new local variable `n` and assigns the Integer/String/Array object `object` to it.
 On `line x` when we call the method `method` and pass in local variable `local_var` to it as an argument, it outputs the local variable in the relatively outer scope.
 This demonstrates variable shadowing and local variable scope
   - variable shadowing, prevents access to the outer scope local variable or changing the outer scope local variable
   - method definition as setting a certain scope for any local variables in terms of the parameters that the method definition has, what it does with those parameters, and also how it interacts (if at all) with a block.
 We can then think of method invocation as using the scope set by the method definition.